-Birth control is a method used to prevent pregnancies from occurring.
+Contraception is a method to prevent pregnancies from occurring.
 Birth control was initiated 3000 BCE in ancient Egypt and Crete by creating the first condom out of fish and animals’ bladders or intestines and linen sheaths till it progressed into the various and diverse birth control products available today.

 What are the different types of birth control?